maximstanciu/GCT/README.md

-First of all, I wish to propose the my source code inherited from the inital task but using "Clean Architecture"  with .net core development latest tendencies (especially its important when we plan the long-term product development cycles). .
+First of all, I wish to propose the my source code inherited from the inital task but using "Clean Architecture" using .net core development latest tendencies (especially its important when we plan the long-term product development cycles). .

 What I propose (and you can find this in code).